 - One or several team(s): flag

-- The whole factory: flag
+- All users of the factory: flag

 In order to get the slug of your image, you can use the